GabeScott/standard-works-vault/General Conference/1972 October - Every Man in His Own Place.md

 How tragic it would be if such a beautiful spirit were lost because one of us, one of God’s stewards, fails in an assignment or relationship.

 Recently I recalled for a wonderful group of great young Latter-day Saints the thrilling story of Gideon of old, humble in the face of a seemingly insuperable challenge but called of God, who, through his resourcefulness and the strength of the Almighty, won a battle.
-His rallying cry is remembered: “The sword of the Lord, and of Gideon.”
-(Judg.
-7:18.)
+His rallying cry is remembered: “The sword of the Lord, and of Gideon.” ([[Judges 7.18|Judg.
+7:18]].)

-One other line from that marvelous story is so important that I call it to your attention: “they stood every man in his own place round about the camp. ...”
-(Judg.
-7:21.)
+One other line from that marvelous story is so important that I call it to your attention: “they stood every man in his own place round about the camp. …” ([[Judges 7.21|Judg.
+7:21]].)
 The battle was won.

 Asa, king of Judah, commissioned of God to the conflict, facing an enemy army of more than a million soldiers, gave us the key.
-He said, “... we rest on thee, and in thy name we go. ...”
-(2 Chr.
-14:11.)
+He said, “… we rest on thee, and in thy name we go. …” ([[2 Chronicles 14.11|2 Chr.
+14:11]].)

 I thank God for the multitude of marvelous young people I know.
 I pray for them and invoke God’s Spirit to be with them, and as plainly as I know how, and as earnestly, invoke God’s Spirit to be upon us, the stewards.
 Let me repeat for the second time today that beautiful line from the hymn Brother Petersen used this morning:

-“The soul that on Jesus hath leaned for repose
+>“The soul that on Jesus hath leaned for repose

-I will not, I cannot, desert to his foes;
+>I will not, I cannot, desert to his foes;

-That soul, though all hell should endeavor to shake,
+>That soul, though all hell should endeavor to shake,

-I’ll never, no never, no never forsake!”
+>I’ll never, no never, no never forsake!”

-—Hymns, no. 66
+>

 God bless us, I pray in the name of Jesus Christ.
 Amen.